Swendsen-Wang Algorithm on the Mean-Field Potts Model: Proof Approach

 \subsection{Proof Sketches}

 We explain the high-level proof approach for the various parts of Theorem~\ref{thm:main} before presenting the detailed proofs in subsequent sections.

-{\bf Slow mixing:} For Part \ref{thm:slow} of Theorem \ref{thm:main}, the main idea is that the function $F$ has 2 attractive fixpoints (see Lemma \ref{lem:fixpoints}).
+{\bf Slow mixing for $B\in(\Bu, \Bh)$:} The main idea is that the function $F$ has 2 attractive fixpoints (see Lemma \ref{lem:fixpoints}).
 At least one of the corresponding phases, $\u$ or $\m$, is a global maximum for $\Psi$.
 Consider the other phase, say it is $\u$ for concreteness.
 Consider the local ball around $\u$, these are configurations that are close in $\ell_\infty$ distance from $\u$.
-The key is that since $\u$ is an attractive fixpoint for $F$, if the initial state is in this local ball then with very high probability after one step of the Swendsen-Wang dynamics it will still be in the local ball (see Lemma \ref{l2}, and Lemma \ref{l3} for the analogous lemma for $\m$).
+The key is that since $u=1/q$ is an attractive fixpoint for $F$, if the initial state is in this local ball around $\u$ then with very high probability after one step of the Swendsen-Wang dynamics it will still be in the local ball (see Lemma \ref{l2}, and Lemma \ref{l3} for the analogous lemma for $\m$).
 The result then follows since one needs to sample from the local ball around the phase which corresponds to the global maximum of $\Psi$ to get close to the stationary distribution.
 The full argument is given in Section~\ref{sepp}.

 {\bf Fast mixing for $B>\Bh$:} For a configuration $\sigma$ and spin $i$, say the color class is heavy if the number of vertices with spin $i$ is $>n/B$ and light if it is $<n/B$.
-If a color class is heavy then it is super-critical for the percolation step of Swendsen-Wang and hence there will be a giant component.
-The key is that for any initial state $X_0$, then with constant probability the largest components from all of the colors will choose the same new color and consequently there will be only one heavy color class and the other $q-1$ colors will be light.
+If a color class is heavy then it is supercritical for the percolation step of Swendsen-Wang and hence there will be a giant component.
+The key is that for any initial state $X_0$, with constant probability, the largest components from all of the colors will choose the same new color and consequently there will be only one heavy color class and the other $q-1$ colors will be light.
 Hence we can assume there is one heavy color class and $q-1$ light color classes, and then the function $F$ suitably describes the size of the largest color class during the evolution of the Swendsen-Wang dynamics.
-Since the only local maximum for $F$ corresponds to the majority phase $\m$, after $O(\log{n})$ steps we'll be close to $\m$ -- the difference will be due to the stochastic nature of the process.
-Then it is straightforward to define a coupling for two chains $(X_t,Y_t)$ whose initial states $X_0,Y_0$ are close to $\m$ so that after $T=O(\log{n})$ steps we have that $X_T=Y_T$.
+Since the only fixpoint of $F$ corresponds to the majority phase $\m$, after $O(\log{n})$ steps we'll be close to $\m$ -- the difference will be due to the stochastic nature of the process.
+The remaining bit of the proof is then to define a coupling for two chains $(X_t,Y_t)$ whose initial states $X_0,Y_0$ are close to $\m$ so that after $T=O(\log{n})$ steps we have that $X_T=Y_T$ (this latter part is fairly standard).
 The proof of the upper bound on the mixing time is given in Section~\ref{sec:fast}; the lower bound on the mixing time is proved in Section~\ref{sec:lowerboundBBh}.